 10 | Sarkhej Roza

-Roza is an old Persian term for tomb, and Sarkhej Roza is considered the most significant of all in Gujarat, housing the remains of several important figures from Ahmedabad’s first dynasty.
+Sarkhej Roza (Roza being a Persian term for tomb) is considered the most important tomb in of all in Gujarat, housing the remains of several important figures from Ahmedabad’s first dynasty.

-The oldest parts of the complex were built around 1450 to serve as the final resting place of influential Sufi saint, Shaikh Ahmed Ganj Baksh, who was known as the person who convinced Ahmed Shah to found the city of Ahmedabad.
+The oldest parts of the complex were built around 1450 to serve as the final resting place of one of Ahmedabad’s founders.

 Today it’s considered a sacred site but despite essentially being a graveyard & a mosque, it’s used somewhat like a public park, with families picnicking by the lake.
 It’s a beautiful historical site to visit and a great excuse to get out of the city.